Welcome to Temple Israel

 Temple Israel provides a range of activities for its membership and the Stockton community.
 We host a number of speakers throughout the year.
 We hold meetings with local politicians and organizations active in Jewish life and the state of Israel.
 Talented Jewish musicians travel to Stockton and perform at Temple Israel where they are warmly welcomed.

 The Stockton Fall Gala, held on the 1st Saturday in November, brings the extended Stockton community together for an evening of fine food and entertainment.
 The evening also includes a silent auction featuring vacation packages, jewelry, art, and more.
 Each year, the gala has a different theme.
-In 2013, join us for Boots & Bandanas.
+In 2014, join us for Guys & Dolls – a Big Band Swing Thing.

 The Temple Israel Food Fair, held on the 1st Sunday in June, is an annual event that attracts hundreds of visitors from Stockton and beyond.
 The entire membership of Temple Israel joins together to prepare traditional Jewish foods and work at the Food Fair.